 As pupils move through Year 11 and into the Sixth Form, they are encouraged to attend the Hodgkin Society meetings.
 Named after Alan Hodgkin, OG and Nobel Prize Winner, the Hodgkin Society is a pupil-centred society, where pupils are encouraged to do presentations of whatever format they wish to enrich their peers’ understanding, interest and knowledge of biologically-related matters.
 Trips are run to talks at UEA, JIC and further afield.

 The department runs a field course around the North Norfolk Coast for all Sixth Form biologists.
 This focuses on zonation, succession, biodiversity, habitat management, adaptations and distribution.
 Habitats include dune land, saltmarsh, rocky shore, heathland and rivers.
-Visits to local zoos allow further studies in conservation and animal behaviour and tours of the Stody Estate focus on socio-economic, conservation/biodiversity and food production methods.
+Pupils participate in ‘Antibiotics Unearthered’ (formerly the Small World Initiative) to gain experience of science beyond the classroom in a meaningful way.
 Our top A Level and IB students annually enter the national Biology Olympiad.

 All pupils are given the opportunity to discover more about anatomy or the unique habitat of North Norfolk’s chalk rivers through the Saturday morning enrichment programme, which also provides our senior pupils with a chance to teach their younger colleagues.

-The programme provides a solid grounding in key biological principles and experimental techniques whilst also beginning the journey towards the IGCSE options.
+The programme provides a solid grounding in key biological principles and experimental techniques whilst also beginning the journey towards the GCSE options.

 Years 10 and 11

-All pupils are given the choice to study biology as a standalone qualification (Edexcel IGCSE) or as part of a Double Award science course (AQA IGCSE Certificate) in conjunction with chemistry and physics.
+All pupils are given the choice to study biology as a standalone qualification (Edexcel GCSE) or as part of a Combined Science course (Edexcel GCSE Certificate) in conjunction with chemistry and physics.
 Both courses allow for the development of knowledge and practical skills and are assessed without coursework.
-Although the separate award course provides better support for studying AL/IB sciences, it is still possible to study AL/IB science after the double award course.
+Although the separate award course provides better support for studying AL/IB sciences, it is still possible to study AL/IB science after the Combined Science course.

 Biology is offered at A level and both Higher and Standard Level for the IB Diploma.
 All courses build on previous learning, including a greater study into cells, biochemistry, genetics, evolution, physiology, behaviour and ecology.
 Significant practical investigative work is carried out on all courses and the major difference between them is how they are assessed.